129th Boston Marathon, Bank of America logo

 Onajite O.

 At a young age, Onajite had a severe eye injury.
 Due to lack of proper medical care, she became visually impaired and eventually partially blind.
-Now, she runs for Team With A Vision, giving people with blindness or low vision the resources to live independently.
+She ran for Team With A Vision, giving people with blindness or low vision the resources to live independently.

 Kaylee Wallace training outdoors for the Boston Marathon.
 Support her fundraising journey with the Bank of America.